Sangham (1988 film)

-Sangham is a 1988 Indian Malayalam-language film, directed by Joshiy and produced by K. Rajagopal.
+Sangham (Gang) is a 1988 Indian Malayalam-language film, directed by Joshiy and produced by K. Rajagopal.
 The film stars Mammootty, Thilakan, Parvathy and Saritha in the lead roles.
 The film has musical score by Shyam.

 Plot

 The film is about a spoiled brat Kuttappai and his young friends.
 Kuttappai is the son of Rappai, a rich miser.
 Kuttappai make all sorts of trouble in his village.
 One related to a snake boat race made him and his friends get exiled to a neighboring state.
 Unknown to Kuttappai, he has an illegitimate daughter.
 She is taken care by his father through a servant.
 The servant takes money and land and promises Rappai to take care of Kuttappai's daughter.
 The servant uses the money and land for his own growth and pushes Kuttappai's wife into prostitution.
 When matters get hairy, the servant tries to sell Kuttappai's daughter to prostitution as well.
 When Kuttappai learns of the situation, he is able to save his daughter, but loses her mother in the process.